maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

         +susy-grid-background
         background-color: white

+NOTE: To help me identify the breakpoint being utilized when testing devices I also included a colorcode for each breakpoint and the Susy susy-grid-background mixin - which outlines each column with a background.

-This produces the following @media rules:
+If you're curious, the above code produces the following @media rules:

     @media (min-width: 24em) {
       .container {